nf-core/website/markdown/events/2022/hackathon-march-2022.md

 To keep things manageable, we will organise into the groups.
 You are free to change groups as you wish during the hackathon.

-For the first time, we will also have talks and presentations during the hackathon.
+We will also have talks and presentations during the hackathon.
 These will be focused on making pipeline-related graphics and customising MultiQC reports.
 Please see [below](#talks) for more information.

 ## Group 1 - Pipeline documentation

 💬 Slack group: [`hackathon-march2022-pipelines`](https://nfcore.slack.com/channels/hackathon-march2022-pipelines)<br>